huxiaoou/CTA_ML_V4/README.md

     + CCfgFactorGrpWin
     + CCfgFactorGrpWinLambda
     + CCfgFactorGrpLambda
-+ give definition of 'CFactorMF' in xyz.py , it should inherit from new subclass created in **optional step 2** OR using existing ones, like
++ give definition of 'CFactorXYZ' in xyz.py, it should inherit from new subclass created in **optional step 2** OR using existing ones, like
     + CFactorsByInstru
     + CFactorCORR
++ give args definition in 'factors' module of config.yaml
 + update run_all.ps1.
-If this factor has a good performance in IC test, and we want keep it for further usage.
+If this factor has a good performance in IC test, and we want to keep it for further usage.
     + `python main.py --bgn $bgn_date_factor --stp $stp_date factor --fclass XYZ`
     + `python main.py --bgn $bgn_date --stp $stp_date ic --fclass XYZ`